 Jussie Smollett: Timeline of the actor's alleged attack and arrest

-The story has taken quite a few twists and turns since the Empire actor first claimed he was attacked by two men.
+The story has taken quite a few twists and turns since he first claimed he was set upon by two men.

 Here's a full timeline of what's happened since January.

 29 January 2019: The alleged incident takes place

 Chicago police say they're investigating a suspected racist and homophobic attack of Jussie - real name Justin - Smollett by two masked men which happened at about 2am.

 They say the actor was punched in the face, had an "unknown chemical substance" poured on him and a rope wrapped around his neck.